Uncovering the Hidden Cost of Model Compression: Results

+For pruned models, we use a GMP-pruned model \cite{hagiwara1994simple, liu2021sparse} for ResNet-18 and ResNet-34, and AC/DC \cite{peste2021ac}, RigL \cite{evci2020rigging}, and solutions of the lottery ticket hypothesis (LTH)\footnote{Solutions of LTH are essentially LT initializations that are trained to convergence.} \cite{frankle2018lottery} for ResNet-50 derived at different sparsity levels.
+All of these checkpoints are pre-trained on the ImageNet-1k \cite{deng2009imagenet} classification task.
+As shown in Fig. \ref{fig:LT}, most lottery ticket solutions demonstrate superior performance in terms of accuracy than that of the parent network on the pre-training dataset.

+For quantized models, we use a VVTQuantized model \cite{huang2023variation} for DeiT-T and Swin-T models at varying bits of quantization on both activations and weights, from full 32 bit to 2 bit.
+All of these checkpoints are pre-trained on the ImageNet-1k \cite{deng2009imagenet} classification task.
+As mentioned in \cite{huang2023variation}, quantized 4 bit DeiT-T and Swin-T models obtain better performance than it's full-precision counterpart.

+To ensure consistency and measure statistical significance, all configurations were run with three seeds, amounting to more than 15,000 experiments in total.
+Finally, for method of visual prompting (VP), we will be demonstrating our results for VP based on three popular label mapping techniques of Random Label Mapping (RLM-VP), Fequency-based Label Mapping (FLM-VP) \cite{tsai2020transfer}, and mainly Iterative Label Mapping (ILM-VP) \cite{chen2023understanding} which is the state-of-the-art VP method.
+Furthermore, for our study on the performance of sparse foundation models (\cref{sec:sparse_foundation_models}), we also compared ILM-VP with the implementation of visual prompting in \cite{bahng2022exploring}.
+Finally, we investigate the cross-modal reprogramming \cite{neekhara2022crossmodal} for various models and compression settings in \cref{sec:Cross Modal}.

-\textbf{Note:} We define some terms and notations that will be used throughout this section: \begin{itemize} \item $\mathbf{\delta}$ refers to the difference between the accuracy of dense model and the corresponding LT at the specified sparsity and data budget. \item $\mathcal{S}$ or ``\% sparsity" for lottery tickets (LTs) refers to the percentage of remaining weights in the model or, in other words, the capacity of the lottery ticket. \item ``N-shots" refers to the number of samples per class used during training. \end{itemize}
+\textbf{Note:} We define some terms and notations that will be used throughout this section: \begin{itemize} \item $\mathbf{\Delta}$ in the LTH heat-maps (\cref{sec:lottery_ticket_hypothesis}) refers to the difference between the accuracy of the dense model and the corresponding LT at the specified sparsity and data budget.
+This same notation is also used in our analysis of the class-wise impact on the performance of sparse model transfer (\cref{sec:result_analysis}). \item $\mathcal{S}$ or ``\%-sparsity'' in all plots refers to the percentage of remaining weights in the model or, in other words, the capacity of the sparse model. \item ``N-shots'' refers to the training data budget, i.e. the number of samples per class of the downstream dataset used during training. \end{itemize}